kabirshhaikh/Leetcode/README.md

 -> Intersection of three sorted arrays - leetcode easy problem -> Sum of Unique Elements - leetcode easy problem
--> Check if a word occurs as a prefix of any word in a sentence - leetcode easy problem
+-> Check if a word occurs as a prefix of any word in a sentence - leetcode easy problem -> Check if all characters have equal number of occurrences - leetcode easy problem